- Accessible to companies registered in France, Spain, Germany and Italy

 - €1+VAT for ATM withdrawals after quota

 Qonto is only available for companies from France, Germany, Italy, and Spain.

 Opening an account with Qonto can be done online, as you might expect from a 100% digital bank.
 You’ll need details about your company, but it’s still a relatively quick process and isn’t difficult to do.

 All accounts offered are current accounts, so there isn’t much to speak of in terms of interest.
-Fees for accounts and cards range from €9 to €300 a month for bigger accounts, depending on whether you opt for a solo account as a freelancer or an account for a large business.
+Fees for accounts and cards range from €9 per month to €249 per month for bigger accounts, depending on whether you opt for a solo account as a freelancer or an account for a large business.

 Qonto offers a range of accounts to suit freelancers, companies, and company creators.
 Each of these account types is tailored to its audience, with tiered levels providing different features for a slightly higher monthly fee.
 This means it’s easy to customize your Qonto account to suit your needs – nothing less, nothing more.

 Qonto partnered with legalstart.fr to create new companies in France.
 This can be done 100% online and in 20 minutes.
 They will write the company’s articles of incorporation and make it easy for you to simply deposit the share capital online and finalize your company registration.

 Qonto has a great mobile app that is available on both iOS and Android.
 The apps are intuitive and fast and allow you to manage your account, make transfers, manage team members and cards, add invoices or receipts to your transaction, view and download statements, etc. You can also log in with fingerprint verification, making the app quicker to use.

 Qonto offers a range of virtual and physical cards.
 At least one physical card is included for free and some plans include up to 5 or 10 free cards.
 Here are limits for Qonto’s cards:

 - €1,000 ATM withdrawals per month